DanielGlickmanTAU/summary_rogue_optimize/experiments/documentation/technical.md

+slurm:
+it runs the inner file as main

 Huggingface trainer:
 did not evaluate because I passed evalluation_strategy='epoch' as string, after construction and it did not create an objec.. init trainer properly next time